manoj652/squeezeCNN/README.md

 * --align_folder_out : Folder to contain the aligned images. *WARNING* : For this version, should always be aligned-images.

-* --groupid : Specify the groupId of the consumer
+* --groupid : Specify the groupId of the consumer.
+Default is testId2.

+* --brokers : Specify the broker IP and port.
+Default is 179.106.230.91:9092

 # Dependencies